 31 schools to receive more secure entrances with Proposition S

-Springfield Public Schools has a responsibility to provide its students and staff a safe environment where they can learn and work.
+Springfield Public Schools has a responsibility to provide our students and staff a safe environment where they can learn and work.
 And every day, SPS is looking for ways to better deliver on that responsibility.

 This year, a group of Springfield citizens came together and recommended needed improvements for schools across Springfield, including remodeling entrances at 31 schools to better control access for the security of students and staff.